What to do, hear, see | March 1-7

 Wine Festival

-March 2-4.
+Thursday-Saturday, March 2-4.
 Duke Energy Convention Center

 One of the city’s classic events.
 Three days of wine and food heaven: winery dinners, grand tastings…varietals galore.
 Yes, you could get pretty blasted if you wanted.
 But why not take advantage of the chance to really learn?
 Take your time and be picky.
 Don’t bother tasting wine you could buy at the grocery.
 Be bold.
 Try something new.
 Ask for advice.
 Arm yourself for the future!